Esri/feedback-js-api-next/README.md

 ### CDN

-To test the 'next' version using the hosted version, simply reference the API and CSS from our CDN to start using the API in your app.
+To test the 'next' version using the hosted version, simply reference the SDK and CSS from our CDN to start using them in your app.

     <link rel="stylesheet" href="https://js.arcgis.com/next/esri/themes/light/main.css">
     <script src="https://js.arcgis.com/next/"></script>